 the application is to be dealt with and determined as if it had been lodged at the office of the mining registrar.

-7 The Mining Legislation Amendment and Validation Act 2008 Pt.
-3 reads as follows:

 Part 3 — Provisions relating to miscellaneous licences

 8. Validation of grant of certain miscellaneous licences

 If, before the day on which this section comes into operation, a miscellaneous licence was granted for a purpose approved or specified by the Director General of Mines —